Fire guts northwest side home

 There were no utilities in the building, which Vahlkamp said the two were in the using it to stay warm.

-North Third was block to traffic for several hours.
+North Third was blocked to traffic for several hours.
 It was reopened by the Illinois Department of Transportation later Monday morning.

 Firefighters cleared the scene at 5:30 a.m., though one crew remained on scene until 8 a.m. extinguishing hot spots.